Wologman/Mental_Health/02_Giftedness & Multipotentiality.md

 This concept seems to be resonating quite well with me.
-I should explore it a bit further.
-Just be careful I'm not going down some unnecessary rabit hole.

-The key idea seems to be multipotentiality.
-Acknowledge it's OK to be good at lots of things, but not the best at any of them.
-And it's quite OK to have a windy and adaptive career, this is a positive feeling for me.
+The key idea seems to be acknowledge it's OK to be good at lots of things, but not the best at any of them.
+And it's quite OK to have a windy and adaptive career, this is a positive feeling for me, I like variety and I'm a natural life-long learner.

+Also by adopting some of these more flexible models I can meet all my goals without needing to do full time  remote.

+#### Structure of proposed work-life models
+The proposed models from [*How to be everything*](http://howtobeeverything.com/) are:

+- **The group hug** -- One really challenging job with loads of appreciation for varied skills, and room for growth.
+I've always aimed for this, but for 12 years it felt out of reach for my for my combination of prefered locations, skills & interests.
+This is how I've lost my way a bit.
+- **The Slash Career** -- Combine a bunch of different jobs at the same time, with different needs met by each into a satisfying lifestyle.
+This wouldn't work for me, I would feel overwhelmed.
+- **The Einstein** -- A 'good enough' on-site job that is stimulating, meaningful & financially secure, but NOT pushing me to the limit.
+So I have time energy to persue other things the rest of my day or week.
+- **The Phoenix** -- Dive really deep into each single career, but every few years change to something else.
+Effectively what I've been doing by accident.
+Could work, but the secret is ideally to start easing into the new thing, before finshing the last one.
+Avoid dramatic down-time that can be soul destroying.

+#### So the winner for me is: The Einstein
+This seems like the best end-goal for me.
+But I should stay open and mindful of the other models as opportunities come and go.

+**20 hours *good enough* on-site job** - Engineering, programming, GIS programming, machine-vision.
+Needs to meet the need for human company, I just don't thrive doing full time remote.
+Even if this means moving location, it's worth it.
+- **Enough renumeration** to make ends meet on it's own so I don't need to worry about finance.
+Achievable with my modest lifestyle.
+- **Not draining** - Ideally 20 hours/week on-site in a friendly fun workplace.
+- **Something meaningful** So connected to something I feel good about.
+Social justice, conservation, biodiversity, clean water, sanitation, clean energy, non-motorised, low impact urban planning, transport, sustainable food production.
+All good things.

+**10 hours cutting edge** - Can be remote, paid or volunteer.
+What ever I fancy since the world is my oyster for this.
+Training, Kaggle comps, Compost club, ML for conservation & biodiversity, ML for CFD, tracking pirate fishing fleets with remote satellite imagery, building some of my long delayed home projects, heat engines, record setting bikes.

+**5 hours admin, networking & volunteering**  Things that are needed to keep the dream alive, make friends and remain involved in my local community.

+#### Other Notes & Resources

 [Intergifted](https://intergifted.com/)